 I know some of you may avoid pasta because it contains gluten and refined grains, but these days you can find all kinds of pasta varieties, from whole grain and spelt to quiona- and bean-based pasta.

 When I’m cooking for a weekly meal, I typically use a whole grain or bean-based pasta so that I feel healthier.
+This is my favorite bean-based pasta brand.
 But if I’m cooking on a weekend or ordering out at a restaurant, I happily enjoy a regular gluten-heavy white pasta (provided it is egg-free).

 Farro is an ancient grain that has a very nutty taste and a complex texture that is both firm and soft.
 It’s my favorite grain and definitely under utilized in the kitchen.